LukePappa/Ourism/synthesis.md

 Everything present at the instant of creation is subject to a world in which it comes to recognize divine love as the only reality.

-The clarity of mind necessary to fulfill your purpose may be attained through emotional regulation.
+One's perception of reality is distorted by the misery one inflicts upon oneself.